KxSystems/arrowkdb/README.md

 | Mixed list of 4h  | binary                          |
 | Mixed list of 10h | utf8                            |

-??? warning "The derivation only works for a trivial kdb lists containing simple datatypes.
+??? warning "The inference only works for a trivial kdb lists containing simple datatypes.
 Only mixed lists of char arrays or byte arrays are supported, mapped to Arrow utf8 and binary datatypes respectively.
 Other mixed list structures (e.g. those used by the nested arrow datatypes) cannot be interpreted - if required these should be created manually using the datatype constructors"